ietf-wg-cellar/matroska-specification/notes.md

 A `Matroska Player` **MUST** play the whole linked `Edition` of the linked Segment in place of the `Linked Chapter`.

-`ChapterSegmentEditionUID` represents a valid Edition from the Linked Segment matching the value of `ChapterSegmentUID`.
+`ChapterSegmentEditionUID` represents a valid Edition from the Linked Segment matching the value of `ChapterSegmentUUID`.

 When using linked-edition chapter linking. `ChapterTimeEnd` is **OPTIONAL**.